gphanikumar/MaterialsOntologies/doc/ConceptOnto.md

       mc:ThermoCalc mc:ToTe mc:CALPHAD
       mc:OpticalMicroscope mc:ToTe mc:QuantitativeMetallography

+When rendered using the rdfs:label, the above axioms would read as follows:

+      "Thermo-Calc suite" "tool offers technique" "CALPHAD technique" "Optical microscope" "tool offers technique" "Quantitative metallography"

 Conversely, a technique is offered by a tool.

       mc:TeTo rdfs:label "technique offered by tool"